-As I was having my haircut today the hairdresser asked whether I prepare sets of wedding songs that I’m going to play in advance for the weddings.
+As I was having my haircut today, the hairdresser asked whether I prepare sets of wedding songs that I will play in advance for the weddings.
 I explained him to my process of working and he suggested that would make a great article… and so it inspired me to write this blog post after a long break!

-At weddings I generally rarely know more than 2 songs ahead what I’m going to play because I prefer to react to the atmosphere and to how the crowd are responding to the music that is being played as well as taking into account both the requests received on the night as well as the music preferences of the bride and groom.
+At weddings I rarely know over 2 songs ahead what I will play because I prefer to react to the atmosphere and to how the crowd are responding to the music that is being played and taking into account both the requests received on the night and the music preferences of the bride and groom.

 The Bride and Grooms likes and dislikes

 For 99% of weddings I’ll have a final meeting with the bride and groom a couple of weeks before the wedding day at which we go into great detail about the wedding songs.
 Discussing not only the tracks special to them and the genres they’re both into, but just as importantly the tracks and genres that they dislike and the songs they really don’t want to hear on the night.
 So by the time of the wedding i have a very good understanding of their likes and dislikes.

 There has been many a time that as I’m reading the floor, that a track will suddenly pop into my head that I’m sure will work a treat and 9 times out of 10 my hunch is right.
 Sometimes it might be a track I haven’t played for ages (for many years, even decades sometimes), but it’s like I have a sixth sense for picking music that will create a good atmosphere.
 If I tried to create a playlist now whilst sat in front of my MacBook, I’d probably come up with a good list of tracks but it wouldn’t compare to the inspiration I receive as I’m working and the night unfolds.